JamesCalingo/sportventures/posts/bananaball4.md

 It’s crazy to think that the Savannah Bananas have grown so much in just three years of Banana Ball-ing, let alone the decade they’ve been around.
 The fact that the Bananas have kinda sorta accidentally created an indy league is honestly kinda amazing, and I’m interested to see how things play out down the line - especially as they try to continue balancing entertainment with an honest-to-God, neat-as-blank sport.

 Also, shout out to the two other people I saw while I was leaving the game wearing the CPL-era “Tequila Sunrise” jersey with the Georgia outline on the back - I thought I was the only one for the longest time!
-I didn’t see any other CPL-era hats however…
+I didn’t see any other CPL-era hats however...

 P.S.: Apparently another CPL team has seen the Bananas success and tried branching out as well, as the Tri-City Chili Peppers (located just south of Richmond, VA) recently introduced something called “Cosmic Baseball”.
 While the game is more or less just traditional baseball, what’s unique is that it’s played under black lights once it gets dark out.
-I almost tried to watch this in Allentown, PA, but getting in involves…a lottery.
+I almost tried to watch this in Allentown, PA, but getting in involves...a lottery.
 That I never entered.

 ---